vitalyvels/Harvard_CS50x_2020_Solutions/02_Week_Arrays_In_C_Language/02.1. Readability.c/Main_Solution/readme.md

     (15) evaluating the difference of test results and digging the details and cause (16) correct main code for minor unseen previousely algorithm mistakes (e.g. missing =0 for some loops)
 ### - how to debug code, find mistakes, functions, new code/algorithm solutions
+### - how to comment, style the code, make code clear, effective and beautiful:)